This article will help you:

 - In Event Explorer, click the event you want to include.
 The properties of that event will appear in the right-hand frame.

-- Click Add to chart to add this event.
+- Click Add to chart on the top right to add this event.

-There are three other methods you can use to locate a user ID:
+Methods you can use to locate your user ID include: